Paul Graham (programmer)

-Paul Graham (/græm/; born November 13, 1964) is an English-American computer scientist, writer and essayist, entrepreneur and investor.
+Paul Graham (/græm/; born November 13, 1964) is an English-American computer scientist, writer, essayist, entrepreneur, and investor.
 His work includes the programming language Arc, the startup Viaweb (later renamed Yahoo!
 Store), co-founding the startup accelerator and seed capital firm Y Combinator, a number of essays and books, and the media webpage Hacker News.

 He is the author of the computer programming books On Lisp, ANSI Common Lisp, and Hackers & Painters.
 Technology journalist Steven Levy has described Graham as a "hacker philosopher".

 Graham was born in England, where he and his family have maintained a permanent residence since 2016.
 He is also a citizen of the United States, where he attended all of his schooling and lived for 48 years prior to returning to England.

 Education and early life

-Graham and his family moved to Pittsburgh, Pennsylvania, in 1968, where he later attended the Gateway High School.
-Graham gained an interest in science and mathematics via his father who was a nuclear physicist.
+Graham was born in Weymouth, Dorset, England.
+His father was from Pwllheli, Wales, and worked for Westinghouse (now CBS Corporation) designing nuclear reactors.
+Graham and his family moved to Pittsburgh, Pennsylvania in 1968, where he later attended the Gateway High School.
+He began writing computer code in high school.

 Graham received a Bachelor of Arts with a major in philosophy from Cornell University in 1986.
 He then received a Master of Science in 1988, and a Doctor of Philosophy in 1990, both in computer science from Harvard University.

 Graham also studied fine arts and painting at the Rhode Island School of Design and at the Accademia di Belle Arti in Florence.